NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

     ![Close MeasurementLink Session](<HAL Images/KeysightDmm Close MeasurementLink Session.png>)

 8. Copy the VIs under [Reusables](../../labview_hal/HAL/Reusables).
-Make sure to update the logic of `Get Instrument Path.vi` to get the path of the child class folder.
+Make sure to update the logic of `Get Instrument Path.vi` to get the path of the child class directory.
 9. Define the inputs and outputs in the measurement plug-ins and update the `Get Type Specialization.vi` to populate the pin information from pin map file.
 10. Update the Measurement logic with the below APIs:
     - ***Reserve Session.vi*** - a polymorphic VI for reserving either a single pin or multiple pins together.